azfar07/NewProject/README.md

 ## Getting Started

 This is the final code.
-If you want to run the project just pulle the project down install dependencies using npm install and after installing run npm run dev command
+If you want to run the project just pulle the project down install dependencies using npm install and after installing run npm run dev command.
+If there is notting being shown then make a pull request to my strapi api repo run the command npm install and after that npm  run dev the u will see a admin panel that you have to log into.
+After this setup the code will run end to end and ypu will see the data coming

 First, run the development server: